 \subsection{Simulation study for shared-path regimes}

-In this section we consider the simulation study to compare the shared-path regimes $d^{(1)}$ and $d^{(2)}$ that start with the same initial treatments, as discussed in the section \ref{same_ini_tret}.
-Similar to the previous section, here also, we set the number of categories of the ordinal outcome variable as $J=3$ in ascending order.
-For regime $d^{(2)}$, the cell probabilities of primary outcome are given by $\pi(A, A) = (\pi_{AA,1}, \pi_{AA,2}, 1-\pi_{AA,1} - \pi_{AA,2})$ for the responders and $\pi(A, F) = (\pi_{AF,1}, \pi_{AF,2}, 1-\pi_{AF,1} - \pi_{AF,2})$ for the non-responders.
+Here, we consider a simulation study to compare the shared-path regimes $d^{(1)}$ and $d^{(2)}$ that start with the same initial interventions as described in Section \ref{intro} and \ref{Def_GOR_SP}.
+As in the previous section, we set the number of categories of the ordinal outcome $Y$ as $J=3$ in ascending order.
+For regime $d^{(2)}$, the cell probabilities of $Y$ are given by $\pi(A, A) = (\pi_{AA,1}, \pi_{AA,2}, 1-\pi_{AA,1} - \pi_{AA,2})$ for the responders and $\pi(A, D) = (\pi_{AD,1}, \pi_{AD,2}, 1-\pi_{AD,1} - \pi_{AD,2})$ for the non-responders.
 Note that, $\pi(A, A)$ corresponds to both regimes $d^{(1)}$ and $d^{(2)}$ (shared-path).
 The barycentric coordinate plot in Figure \ref{Bari_plot}(b) shows how the six simulation scenarios in Table \ref{Simu_tab_SP} are distributed in the barycentric coordinate system.